-Monday, September 7th 2020 2.30pm+ You are welcome to check into your room in St George's House 4.30pm Tea in the House for those joining Evensong in the Chapel 5.05pm Evensong (optional) 5.50pm Vicars' Hall.
+eptember 6th 2021 2.30pm+ You are welcome to check into your room in St George's House 4.30pm Tea in the House for those joining Evensong in the Chapel 5.05pm Evensong (optional) 5.50pm Vicars' Hall.
 Refreshments, then start of the Conversation at 6.00pm.
 Introduction to the Guiding Principles and then on to Stage One: This is me!
-We break for small groups and when we return we encourage you to share some aspect of your personal story that helps other Fellows gain a sense of what high integrity working means to you 7.40pm Free time/ drinks in the Sitting Room of St George's House 8.15pm Working dinner in the House Dining Room 9.30pm We go through to the Sitting room for tea/coffee and after-dinner drinks 9.45pm (Optional) Private floodlit tour of St George's Chapel, departing from the Sitting Room Tuesday, September 8th 7.45am Breakfast is served.
+We break for small groups and when we return we encourage you to share some aspect of your personal story that helps other Fellows gain a sense of what high integrity working means to you 7.15pm Free time/ drinks in the Sitting Room of St George's House 7.45pm Working dinner in the House Dining Room 9.30pm We go through to the Sitting room for tea/coffee and after-dinner drinks 9.45pm (Optional) Private floodlit tour of St George's Chapel, departing from the Sitting Room Tuesday, S September 7th 7.45am Breakfast is served.
 Please clear your personal belongings from your room and bring them down to the Vicars' Hall, so that the domestic staff can prepare our rooms for the next group 8.45am We start again promptly in the Vicars' Hall.
 At 10.00am or earlier we move on to Stage 2: Tell us more (page 7).
 We move in and out of small groups as we identify specific challenges that require quality thinking time.
 We capture key "take aways" as we go and at around 12.30 prepare for Stage 3: Yes I can! (page 8) 12.45pm A hot buffet lunch is served in the Vicars' Hall and we work together in our groups.
 At 1.40 we have a team photo on the West steps of the Chapel (weather permitting!)
-I.45pm Back together as one group, we draw out the key outcomes of our lunchtime discussions.
+1.45pm Back together as one group, we draw out the key outcomes of our lunchtime discussions.
 We prepare for our final round of small groups, after which we invite each of you to sharpen up your personal resolves to enable you to become more effective as leaders who make a point of "walking the walk" in leading with integrity.
 We close the Conversation promptly at 3.30pm.

-In the final minutes of the Conversation we will arrange a time for a follow-up video link-up in November to hear how much progress we have each made in taking forward our resolves.
+video link-up in November to hear how much progress we have each made in taking forward our resolves.